 - Slow paying customers – Customers that demand long payment terms or frequently pay their invoices after they are due make effective cash flow management very challenging.
 If you have a late-paying customer, then you can very easily become one yourself.

 - Expensive debts – Excessively high debts can eat into your revenues and diminish your cash flow, making it difficult to pay your suppliers on time.

 - Holding too much stock – A common problem for manufacturers, resellers and retailers is investing too much money in stock that sits on the shelves and restricts cash flow.

 - Excessively high overheads – Overhead expenses such as utilities, rent, insurance and advertising costs can easily get out of hand and impact your ability to make payments.

 - Ignoring financial statements – Not keeping good accounting records or paying close enough attention to your financial statements could cause you to miss signs of impending problems that could affect your ability to make payments.

 What Happens if Your Company Cannot Pay its Suppliers?

 This is when the pressure you are facing will ramp up.
-You should expect to receive regular calls and emails from the supplier, which will culminate in final demand letters and threats of legal action.
+You should expect regular calls and emails from the supplier, culminating in final demand letters and threats of legal action.
 If payment is still not forthcoming, the supplier will be left with little choice but to take legal action to recover the debt.
 That could be in the form of a county court summons.
-If the court finds in your supplier’s favour and still no payment is made, a county court judgement will be made against you and enforcement action will be taken to recover the debt.
+If the court finds it in your supplier’s favour and still no payment is made, a county court judgement will be made against you, and enforcement action will be taken to recover the debt.

-The other route the supplier could take is to issue a statutory demand against your company as long as the debt is £750 or more.
+The supplier could also issue a statutory demand against your company as long as the debt is £750 or more.
 If still no payment is made, the supplier may then issue a winding up petition that could lead to the compulsory liquidation of your business.
 For that reason, if you do receive a statutory demand, it’s not something you can ignore.